|

 On March 5th, there was

 a memorial service at the site.
-Terry Hudson, a circuit court clerk who chaired the
+Terry Hudson, a circuit court

-money raised during the weekend would "go toward preserving the integrity of
+event, said money raised during the weekend would "go toward

 the crash site."